Custody Battle Tips for Mothers Every Mom Should Know

 - Words like a "children's best interest" is not a black of white formula.
 The big D is not divorce, it is "discretion."
 That is what the family law judge has when making decisions on child custody issues.

-That is why the first custody battle tip for mothers is understanding there are some limitations in the California family law judicial system.
+That is why the first custody battle tip is understanding there are some limitations in the California family law judicial system.
 Those limitations affect everyone, not just you.

 Understand financial limitations that may exist